mumble-voip/mumble-www/hugo/content/documentation/user/certificates/index.md

 ---

 Mumble uses [certificates](https://en.wikipedia.org/wiki/Public_key_infrastructure) to identify users.
-A certificate can be self-generated or issued by a thrid party organization.
+A certificate can be self-generated or issued by a third party organization.
 The certificate types Mumble supports are:

 * Self generated